 Data Structure Models defined in this document

-The XML elements of this section are defined in the XML namespace 'http://docs.oasis-open.org/dss-x/ns/info'.
+The XML elements of this section are defined in the XML namespace 'http://docs.oasis-open.org/dss-x/ns/metadata'.

 Component Provider

-The component Provider is the main element of the metadata structure and contains information about the provider of the related service.
+The component Provider is the main element of the metadata structure and contains information about the provider of the digital signature services.
 The structure of this component has been inspired by the content provided by the info call defined in [CSC-v1.0].

 Below follows a list of the sub-components that constitute this component: